-Figure 20.25 Graph of average values for the threshold of sensation and the "can't let go" current as a function of frequency.
+FIGURE 20.22 Graph of average values for the threshold of sensation and the "can't let go" current as a function of frequency.
 The lower the value, the more sensitive the body is at that frequency.

 Factors other than current that affect the severity of a shock are its path, duration, and AC frequency.
 Path has obvious consequences.
 For example, the heart is unaffected by an electric shock through the brain, such as may be used to treat manic depression.
 And it is a general truth that the longer the duration of a shock, the greater its effects.
-Figure 20.25 presents a graph that illustrates the effects of frequency on a shock.
+Figure 20.22 presents a graph that illustrates the effects of frequency on a shock.
 The curves show the minimum current for two different effects, as a function of frequency.
 The lower the current needed, the more sensitive the body is at that frequency.
 Ironically, the body is most sensitive to frequencies near the 50- or 60-Hz frequencies in common use.
 The body is slightly less sensitive for DC (f = 0), mildly confirming Edison's claims that AC presents a greater hazard.
 At higher and higher frequencies, the body becomes progressively less sensitive to any effects that involve nerves.
 This is related to the maximum rates at which nerves can fire or be stimulated.
 At very high frequencies, electrical current travels only on the surface of a person.
-Thus a wart can be burned off with very high frequency current without causing the heart to stop.
-(Do not try this at home with 60-Hz AC!)
-Some of the spectacular demonstrations of electricity, in which high-voltage arcs are passed through the air and over people's bodies, employ high frequencies and low currents.
-(See Figure 20.26.)
+Thus a wart can be burned off with very high frequencies of electricity, in which high-voltage arcs are passed through the air and over people's bodies, employ high frequencies and low currents.
+(See Figure 20.23.)
 Electrical safety devices and techniques are discussed in detail in Electrical Safety: Systems and Devices.

-Figure 20.26 Is this electric arc dangerous?
+FIGURE 20.23 Is this electric arc dangerous?
 The answer depends on the AC frequency and the power involved. (credit: Khimich Alex, Wikimedia Commons)

-20.7 Nerve Conduction-Electrocardiograms Nerve Conduction
+20.7 Nerve Conduction-Electrocardiograms